goth7mog/SCE/README.md

 ### Azure/
 * Node.js app for cloud control and data processing
+* Azure Logic App - runs with predefined intervals.
+Launches a data collection event inside this app

 ### Edge/
 * Grafana - to display the incoming sensor data